 A dog bite can often lead to serious injury, especially when a child is involved.
 The CDC found that children ages 5 to 9 are the group that most commonly requires medical attention in relation to a bite.
 There are many reasons why this may be true including the fact that children's smaller size makes them easier targets for dogs.
 Children's unpredictable behavior can also unwittingly provoke or agitate an animal.

 In a dog attack, even a minor bite can result in the need for medical care.
 For example, a child or adults that is bitten in the face by a dog may become disfigured and require reconstructive surgery.
-While this might seem uncommon, the CDC reports that in 2012 more than 27,000 people underwent reconstructive plastic surgery to repair damage done by animal bites.
+While this might seem uncommon, the CDC reports that in 2012 more than 27,000 people underwent reconstructive plastic surgery to repair the damage done by animal bites.

 Dog Bite Attorney in Portland, ME

 If you or your child has been the victim of a dog bite attack, contact a Maine injury attorney.
-An injury that requires hospitalization can lead to steep medical bills, he need for reconstructive surgery and more.
+An injury that requires hospitalization can lead to steep medical bills, he needs for reconstructive surgery and more.
 It should not be up to the victim and their family to pay these bills.
-An experience personal injury lawyer can help you get the compensation that you need for medical bills, pain suffering and more.
+An experienced personal injury lawyer can help you get the compensation that you need for medical bills, pain suffering and more.

-Injuries sustained from a dog bite are generally covered under a pet owners or keeper's homeowner's insurance policy.
+Injuries sustained from a dog bite are generally covered under a pet owner's or keeper homeowner's insurance policy.
 When a victim is hurt by an animal, an injury lawyer can help them fight for their rights.
 The insurance company cannot always be trusted to make an offer for what is fair.
 If you have been injured in an animal attack in Maine, make sure you speak to an experienced lawyer before giving any information to the insurance company.
 To find out more about your rights, contact The Law Offices of William T. Bly..